How can you stop anyone with COVID-19 coming into school?

-- Reducing the number of students in school at any one time by splitting each year group into four sets and teaching each set of students one day a week.
+- Reducing the number of children in school at any one time by splitting year 6 into two cohorts and teaching children two days a week.

-- Carrying out a thorough clean of the entire school on a Wednesday to prepare for the students attending school on Thursday and Friday.
+- Carrying out a thorough clean of the entire school on a Wednesday to ensure it is safe for the second cohort’s arrival on Thursday.

-- Carrying out a thorough clean of the entire school between students leaving on Friday afternoon and the return of students on Monday morning.
+- Carrying out a thorough clean of the entire school between the second cohort leaving on Friday afternoon and the return of the first cohort on Monday morning.

-- Allocating arrival and departure times for students to minimise the number of people on the school site at any one time.
+- Allocating drop-off and collection times for parents to minimise the number of adults on the school site at any one time.

 - Providing each ‘bubble’ with its own cleaning equipment and personal protective equipment (PPE).